GIS Software - Briefly Explained

 If necessary, we also program custom GIS software.
 You can find examples in our case studies.

 A GIS tool is worthless without data.
-GIS analyses require not only geodata, but often also external market data.
+GIS analyses require not only geodata, but often also external demographics.
 That is why we support our customers in choosing the right data.
 This saves you work and guarantees a good price-performance ratio.

 However, we are also a consulting company.
 We have an excellent team of business geographers.
 We are happy to take over your analyses and know all the tricks.